fullfabric/audited/README.md

 > **_This README is for a branch which is still in development.
 > Please switch to the [4.2-stable branch](https://github.com/collectiveidea/audited/tree/4.2-stable) for a stable version._**

 **Audited** (previously acts_as_audited) is an ORM extension that logs all changes to your models.
-Audited also allows you to record who made those changes, save comments and associate models related to the changes.
+Audited can also record who made those changes, save comments and associate models related to the changes.

 Audited currently (4.x) works with Rails 5.0 and 4.2.
-It also may work with 4.1 and 4.0, but this is not guaranteed.
+It may work with 4.1 and 4.0, but this is not guaranteed.

 For Rails 3, use gem version 3.0 or see the [3.0-stable branch](https://github.com/collectiveidea/audited/tree/3.0-stable).